MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 *Developer workstations*: An optimal developer workstation should have a suitable integrated development environment (IDE).
 A good developer workstation boosts developer efficiency, reducing the time and resources needed for various tasks.
 A good IDE provides code completion and syntax highlighting that's tailored to the programming language.
 It should also support version control like Git.
 A well-equipped IDE enables developers to pinpoint and fix issues quickly during development, which reduces debugging time.

 *Developer environments*: Developers' environments shouldn't be too constrained.
-They should have the permissions necessary to complete tasks without undue restrictions so they can work efficiently and effectively.
+Developers should have the permissions necessary to complete tasks without undue restrictions so they can work efficiently and effectively.

 #### Optimize preproduction environments